This blog covers

 ⚈ Don't use PARTITION unless you will have >1M rows

-⚈ No more than 50 PARTITIONs on a table (open, show table status, etc, are impacted) (fixed in 5.6.6?; a better fix coming eventually in 5.7)
+⚈ No more than 50 PARTITIONs on a table (open, show table status, etc, are impacted) (fixed in 5.6.6?; a much better fix is likely to be in 8.0)

 ⚈ PARTITION BY RANGE is the only useful method.